recetasdemama/wordpress/wp-content/plugins/php-code-widget/readme.txt

 2. The output of the widget on the site.

 == Changelog ==

+= 2.3 =
+* Changed the call to WP_Widget to use the PHP 5 __construct() method.
+Ref: https://make.wordpress.org/core/2015/07/02/deprecating-php4-style-constructors-in-wordpress-4-3/

 = 2.2 =
 * Translation fixes for WP 3.7